A Constructive Proof for the Umemura Polynomials of the Third Painlev\'e Equation: Rational solutions of

-\begin{proof} See Umemura \cite{refUmemura01}; also \cite{refPACpiii,refKMii}. \end{proof}
+\begin{proof} See Umemura \cite{refUmemura01,refUmemura20}; also \cite{refPACpiii,refKMii}. \end{proof}

-The ``polynomials" $T_{n}(z;\mu)$ are rather unsatisfactory since they are actually polynomials in $\xi=1/z$ rather than polynomials in $z$, which would be more natural.
-However it is straightforward to determine a recurrence relation which generates functions $S_{n}(z;\mu)$ which are polynomials in $z$.
-These are given in the following theorem which generalizes the work of Kajiwara and Masuda \cite{refKMii}.
+{We note that $T_{n}(z;\mu)$ are polynomials in $\xi=1/z$}.
+It is straightforward to determine a~recurrence relation which generates functions $S_{n}(z;\mu)$ which are polynomials in $z$.
+These are given in the following theorem. \begin{Theorem}{ Suppose that $S_{n}(z;\mu)$ satisfies the {recurrence} relation \eqref{eq:Srecrel}, i.e.,